MetOffice/opsinputs/README.md

 If in doubt, look at similar varfields that have already been implemented or read the documentation of relevant `cxvarobs_varobswriter_fill...` subroutines.

+3. Add a unit test for the new varfield:

+   a.
+Create an input YAML file and put it in the `test/testinput` folder.
+Typically, you can copy an existing YAML file used by the test of a varfield whose implementation calls the same subroutine as that of the new varfield, and simply adjust the observation group, variable and varfield name embedded in the YAML file.

+   b.
+Create an input NetCDF file and put it in the same folder.
+You can use the test/generate_unittest_netcdfs.py script to create the file (add an appropriate function call at the end, again mimicking one generating input data for a previously implemented varfield, and run the script).
+You may need to load the `satools-py3` module before running the script to give it access to NumPy and SciPy.

+   c.
+Add a call to the `ADD_VAROBSWRITER_TEST` function in the `test/CMakeLists.txt` file, specifying the name of the test and its input YAML and data files.